Alumni

 Brandon returned to HHIVE in November 2021 for an alumni career panel.
 You can view the event on YouTube.

-MPH Student at Harvard T. H. Chan School of Public Health
+MPH from Harvard T. H. Chan School of Public Health (2022)

-Nakisa Sadeghi is currently in her third year of medical school, but she has not forgotten the lessons taught to her by the health humanities.
+Nakisa Sadeghi is currently a physician, but she has not forgotten the lessons taught to her by the health humanities.
 While at UNC, Nakisa was a part of Professor Thrailkill & Professor Jack’s inaugural ENGL 690 (now ENGL 695) class, which gave students hands-on experience developing research projects in health humanities.
 Along with Izzy Pinheiro and Sam Weeks, Nakisa designed and implemented the Music Study to measure the impact of live music in waiting rooms.
 The class had a lasting impact on how Nakisa understands physician-patient relationships and patient communication.

 During the 2018-2019 academic year, Nakisa was presented with an exciting opportunity: she took a leave of absence from her medical program to pursue a fellowship in health policy.
 One of her former associates had recently become the president of Planned Parenthood and Nakisa was awarded a fellowship to work as their Special Assistant.
 Once there, she worked at the Planned Parenthood national office to advance a vision of reproductive healthcare as healthcare and led and contributed to various initiatives to help depoliticize reproductive healthcare.
 The fellowship also allowed Nakisa to work at the George Washington University’s School of Public Health as a Visiting Scholar, researching and writing on various issues in public health from maternal mortality and opioid addiction to the emergency response to coronavirus, and then as a Senior Fellow at the Seldin/Haring-Smith Foundation where she researched medical care for immigrant children and families.